 For scaling companies, one more concern comes from the variation in H-1B application success rates among different types and sizes of business.
 For example, tech giants like Microsoft, Apple, Google, Intel and Facebook had a 99% success rate in 2018, while hiring large volumes through the H-1B program.
 If the average success rate is approximately 80%, then many smaller businesses – the ones that have hundreds rather than tens of thousands of employees – are likely out of luck.

 To summarize, fewer companies are getting H-1B visas, the application process has become more onerous and expensive, and bigger companies tend to have more success.
 If you’re a scaling tech company, this all adds up to more barriers to growth.

-Canada, for one.
+Moving to Canada.
 In fact, a new Envoy Global survey of more than 400 US hiring professionals has found that tech companies are choosing to expand to Canada to take advantage of much more favourable immigration policies.
 In fact, 63 percent of respondents to the survey are already increasing their presence in Canada.

 It makes sense.
 We share time zones.
 Connectivity is great – daily flights go from Canada’s international airports to anywhere in the United States.
 Culture is similar, and the currency exchange rate can give American companies an additional advantage.